czaraugust/DIP/README.md

-# Project Car License Plate Recognition Embedded System
+#Car License Plate Recognition Embedded System
 #### A car plate detection software, embedded in a raspberry pi, to identify vehicles that travel through the Federal University of Alagoas.
 <Abstract,  >